-This individual is responsible for the medical case management of work related injuries which includes assessment, planning, coordination, implementation and evaluation of. injured/disabled individuals.
+This position is responsible for the medical case management of work related injuries, which includes assessment, planning, coordination, implementation and evaluation of injured/disabled individuals treatment plans.

 The Clinic Nurse Manager will assist department management in developing and implementing new programs, long-range plans and organizational policies and procedures to help improve or maintain department effectiveness and efficiency.